Updated Fall 2020

 Participation of non-Departmental faculty on dissertation committees is encouraged but restricted thus:

-Students entering with an M.A. degree may, after one semester of satisfactory work and upon vote of the department, receive credit for one year's residence and are promoted to Advanced Standing effective the semester of entrance.
-Such students will normally take courses for three semesters and take their General Examination in their fourth semester.
-Such students may also petition the department to have any M.A. thesis they may have written accepted in lieu of one "P" paper.
+Students entering with an M.A. degree may, after one semester of satisfactory coursework, submit a program petition to the Director of Graduate Studies to transer one semester of coursework taken at another institution.
+Such students will normally take courses for three semesters of coursework and submit their Comprehensive Portfolio in their fourth semester.
+Such students may also petition the department to have any M.A. thesis they may have written accepted in lieu of one research paper.

-Exceptions to these rules can be made for cause by the Chair in consultation with the Director of Graduate Studies.
+Exceptions to these rules can be made for cause by the Director of Graduate Studies.

 Students who have a grievance related to some aspect of their program in the Department of History should report it to the Director of Graduate Studies.
 The document should describe the grievance and relevant details in a letter addressed to the DGS, who will try, if possible, to resolve the grievance in conversation with the student and relevant parties.
 If this is not successful, the Director will appoint a committee of three History faculty members (or faculty members outside the department if the situation warrants) to review the grievance and propose an appropriate response.
 If it is impossible to resolve the grievance within this committee or within the framework of the Department's administrative structure, the Director will forward the grievance to the Office of the Senior Associate Dean of the Laney Graduate School.
 From this point forward, the grievance will be handled according to the Grievance Procedure outlined in the Laney Graduate School Handbook.
 If the issue is with the Director, the student should go directly to the Senior Associate Dean of the Laney Graduate School.